No. Carbon dioxide is the main greenhouse gas that we can do something about.

 The number one greenhouse gas is water vapour, followed by carbon dioxide, methane, and ozone

-Nitrogen Dioxide is a greenhouse gas
+Carbon dioxide is a greenhouse gas.

 In short no. It is however one of the main contributors to acid rain and sulphur dioxide dissolves in rain water to form sulphurous acid.
 The main greenhouse gases are carbon dioxide, methane and nitrogen oxides (which also causes acid rain).
 Nitrogen oxide is a small percentage greenhouse gas (approx 6-7%) but is still significant because it is about 300 times more potent that carbon dioxide at 'trapping' solar radiation.